 - Residential

-Contamination from these sources may not make the well water taste metallic, but they can affect your health.
+Contamination from these sources may not make the well water taste metallic, but it can affect your health.

 Do Rusty Pipes Affect the Taste of Water?